 - The accused is incapacitated for some reason

 Results of the Denial of a Speedy Trial

-Individuals in the U.S. have the constitutional right to a speedy trial.
+Individuals in the United States have the constitutional right to a speedy trial.
 If the court fails to provide a speedy trial, individuals can actually move to get their charges dismissed.
-A criminal defense lawyer in Los Angeles can work to file a “Serna motion” in this situation.
+A criminal defense lawyer in Los Angeles can file a “Serna motion” in this situation.

 During a Serna motion hearing, the judge assesses whether the individual was denied a speedy trial.
 The judge can then dismiss the individual’s charges in this situation.

 When Your Charges Can Be Dismissed